ChthonVII/guildwarslinuxinstallguide/README.md

 Just rename `gmod.dll` to `d3d9.dll` and place it in Guild Wars' directory.
 See Part 7 for more information.

 #### DirectSong in Steam
-Only partially functional.
-There is no wma playback.
-Proton uses its own bundled gstreamer plugins rather than your system libraries, and they do not seem to able to decode wma.
-Might work in a future version of Proton.
-Might be able to work around this by installing Windows Media Player 11 -- although that is really miserable.
+Getting DirectSong working with Steam is a major headache.
+Proton uses its own bundled gstreamer plugins rather than your system libraries, and they are not able to decode wma files.
+So you need to install Windows Media Player 11 inside Steam's Guild Wars wine prefix:

-Use `steamarbitrarycommand.sh` to run `cmd` to run `RegisterDirectSongDirectory.exe`.
-It will use a roundabout Z:\ path rather than a shorter C:\ one.
-And, strangely, this works.
-Changing it to the equivalent C: path doesn't work.
+- Install [protontricks](https://github.com/Matoking/protontricks).
+You will need it.
+- Use either `protontricks` or `steamarbitrarycommand.sh` to invoke `winecfg` and set the Windows version to WinXP.
+- Use `protontricks` to install `wmp11`.
+- Use either `protontricks` or `steamarbitrarycommand.sh` to invoke `winecfg` and set the Windows version to Win2003.
+- Use `steamarbitrarycommand.sh` to invoke `cmd`.
+Inside `cmd`, navigate to `C:\Program Files (x86)\Windows Media Player` and run `setup_wm.exe`.
+It will crash on the third screen; that's OK.

-Use `steamarbitrarycommand.sh` to run `winecfg` to set the dll overrides.
-Or set them using default wine before handing the prefix over to Steam.
+- Use either `protontricks` or `steamarbitrarycommand.sh` to invoke `winecfg` and set the Windows version back to whatever you started with (probably Win10).
+- Symlink the DirectSong directory into Steam's Guild Wars wine prefix at `<steam directory>/steamapps/compatdata/<random numbers>/pfx/drive_c/DirectSong`.
+(Use a symlink so that you don't lose a gigabyte of music files if Steam decides to delete the prefix without warning.)
+- Use `steamarbitrarycommand.sh` to invoke `cmd`.
+Inside `cmd`, navigate to `C:\DirectSong` and run `RegisterDirectSongDirectory.exe`.

 See Part 8 for more information.

 #### DSOAL-GW1 in Steam
-Use `steamarbitrarycommand.sh` to run `winecfg` to set the dll override found `dsound`.
-Or set it using default wine before handing the prefix over to Steam.

-Use `steamuser`'s user directory for the OpenAL config files.
+The installation is the same as outside of Steam, bearing in mind that the wine prefix is now `<steam directory>/steamapps/compatdata/<random numbers>/pfx`.
+Put `dsound.dll` and `dsoal-aldrv.dll` in the Guild Wars directory.
+Use either `protontricks` or `steamarbitrarycommand.sh` to invoke `winecfg` to set the dll override for `dsound`.
+Put the assorted OpenAL files in `<steam directory>/steamapps/compatdata/<random numbers>/pfx/users/steamuser/AppData/Roaming/openal`.
+Run Guild Wars once with `-dsound` to make the boxes in the in-game sound menu accessible.
+See Part 9 for more information.

 Proton does not pass along the environment variables that tell DSOAL-GW and ALSOFT to log to files.
 If you want to turn on logging to check that everything is working, use `steamarbitrarycommand.sh` to run `cmd`, then use `SET DSOAL_LOGLEVEL=2` etc. and run `Gw.exe` from inside `cmd`.

-See Part 9 for more information.

 #### Toolbox in Steam

-Toolbox can be made to work in Steam, but it's flakey.

-Run `winecfg` (either via `steamarbitrarycommand.sh` or before handing the prefix over to Steam) to disable desktop integration so that the Documents directory is not a symlink to your Linux user's Documents directory.
-Steam's containerization makes this directory inaccessible, causing Toolbox to fail.

-Now it should be possible to run Toolbox and Guild Wars simultaneously by using `steamarbitrarycommand.sh` to run a .bat script to launch both.

-Toolbox is now able to create and mostly populate its installation directory at `~/.steam/steam/steamapps/compatdata/{random_ numbers}/pfx/drive_c/users/steamuser/Documents/GWToolboxpp/`.
-However, for some reason, Toolbox is not able to save GWToolboxdll.dll to that directory.
-Quite strangely, it will download the dll to *somewhere*, and it will inject it, and Toolbox will work in-game; but it won't save it.
-Consequently, Toolbox will prompt to "install" every time it's run.
-You can work around this by manually placing the file in that directory.
-You will probably have to manually replace the file whenever Toolbox has an update.

-Don't use the `/quiet` parameter.
+Installing Toolbox inside Steam entails a few extra headaches:
+- Download `GWToolbox.exe` into Steam's Guild Wars wine prefix at `<steam directory>/steamapps/compatdata/<random numbers>/pfx/drive_c/Program Files (x86)/GWToolbox`.
+- Use `steamarbitrarycommand.sh` to launch a bat file that starts Guild Wars, sleeps for a few seconds, then starts Toolbox.
+See the example above.
+- Toolbox will create a directory at `<steam directory>/steamapps/compatdata/<random numbers>/pfx/drive_c/users/steamuser/Documents/GWToolboxpp` and try to download `GWToolboxdll.dll` into it and it will **fail**.
+You must [manually download the dll file from Toolbox's github](https://github.com/gwdevhub/GWToolboxpp/releases) and put it there.
+It seems that Toolbox somehow lacks permissions to create that file.
+Fortunately, it is able to execute it, and also overwrite it when Toolbox updates.
+- Try your bat file again.
+It should work now.

+Toolbox's `/quiet` parameter is a bit flakey inside Steam.
 It sometimes causes Guild Wars to black screen and hang.
-(This is probably a timing issue.
-Maybe fixable by increasing the delay before starting Toolbox.)
+If this happens to you, try changing the delay before starting Toolbox, or just don't use `/quiet`.

 See Part 10 for more information.